 Heritage assets are included within the Balance Sheet at valuation.
 A full valuation of the Authority's land and buildings (including those classified as Heritage Assets) was undertaken in 2018/19, as part of the 5 year rolling programme of revaluation by RICS registered valuers, Align Property Partners as at 31st March 2019.
-A desktop valuation of the Authority's land and buildings (including Heritage Assets) will be undertaken each year prior to the next full revaluation.
+A desktop valuation of the Authority's land and buildings (including Heritage Assets) was undertaken by RICS registered valuers, Align Property Partners as at 31st March 2021, and will be undertaken each year prior to the next full revaluation c) Depreciation d) Revaluations

-c) Depreciation